Divorce in South Dakota (2026)

 No

-South Dakota has one of the more accessible residency requirements in the country.
+South Dakota’s most distinctive feature for divorce is its remarkably accessible residency requirement.
 Under SDCL Section 25-4-30, the plaintiff must be a resident of South Dakota or a member of the armed services stationed in South Dakota at the time the action is commenced.
-There is no specific durational residency requirement — no minimum number of months or years of residence before filing.
-This makes South Dakota unusual among states, most of which require residency for a defined period before a divorce petition may be filed.
+There is no minimum number of months or years of residence required before filing.
+This makes South Dakota unusual among states, most of which require residency for three months, six months, or even a year before a divorce petition may be filed.

 Grounds for Divorce